sudhanshu456/gitops-helloenv/README.md

 The infra section provided a quick overview of the infrastructure definitions required for the cluster.
 Essentially, it encompasses all the necessary components for our application to function correctly.

 Now, let's proceed with a closer examination of `apps.yaml`, which defines the `helloenv-app` application itself.
-Within this file, there is a single YAML document that defines a Kustomization named `apps`.
-This Kustomization is still within the `flux-system` namespace and has associated `kustomize` files located in the `apps` directory.
+Within this file, you'll find references to the `apps` directory.
+This directory is a central location containing Kustomizations and configuration settings for setting up the `helloenv-app` application in both the `prod` and `staging` environments.
+Additionally, it includes configurations for image automation for `helloenv` app in `staging` and `prod` env.

+In the following sections, we'll take a detailed look at each file within the `apps` directory, one by one.